 The magic system was interesting.
 For Order mages anyway, it’s based on… well… order.
 Exact dimensions, volumes, measurements, and math.
 It’s quite complex, and that’s good, but not always great in a shorter novel because it’s hard to effectively get a feel for everything that it can do.
 I got the gist though, I think.
 There’s a third religion aside from Order and Chaos that was a little more complicated and I’m not sure that I totally understood it at any point.
 Some of them can control the weather, I think?

 This book gets straight up gross in parts.
 I knew what I was in for because in any instance of a giant insect apocalypse, you’re going to have nasty giant insect larvae and maggots and so on and so forth.
 So, if you’ve got a weak stomach for that sort of thing, consider this your heads-up.
 There’s also sections of this story that are, as I’ve mentioned, bizarre as hell.
 In one of them, Caroline gets transported to another dimension to… give a German soldier a massage?
 I’m still not at all sure.
 The giant insect apocalypse is only a slice of a larger, weirder pie here.

 The narrator, Stephanie Neff did a decent job.
 She’s not super great at accents though, and there are two or three different ones that were… close but no cigar.
 She did give Caroline an appropriate tone.
 This is seen right from the first chapter in which Caroline appears.
 She gave Caroline a likable personality, which only assisted in helping me like her as a character.
 Anton as well.

 So, in conclusion, I have no idea what the fuck I just listened to, but I can’t say I didn’t like it.
 It was weird, but it was rather an enjoyable weird.
-I give it a solid 3 stars out of 5.
+I give it a solid 3/5 stars.
 I didn’t love it, but I didn’t really regret any of my 9 hours of time with it.